 Objective

-This study is aimed at developing a novel treatment train that combines electrocoagulation (EC) with electrochemical oxidation (EO) treatment to remove and degrade perfluoroalkyl acids (PFAAs) and their organic co-contaminants in contaminated groundwater.
-PFAAs are extremely persistent because of their unique molecular structures, and currently, there is no cost-effective technology that is applicable for on-site PFAA destruction.
-This study is of great societal and environmental significance by providing a technology potentially practical for eliminating and destructing PFAAs in groundwater.
-Although PFAAs are proposed to be tested as the target contaminants in this study, the EC and EO technologies can be used individually or in combination to address a wide range of different co-contaminants.
+This study was aimed at developing a novel treatment train that combines electrocoagulation (EC) with electrochemical oxidation (ECO) treatment to remove and degrade per- and polyfluoroalkyl substances (PFAS) including perfluoroalkyl acids (PFAAs) and their organic co-chemicals of concern in impacted groundwater.
+PFAS are extremely persistent because of their unique molecular structures, and currently, there is no cost-effective technology that is applicable for on-site PFAA destruction.
+This study is of great societal and environmental significance by providing a technology potentially practical for elimination and destruction of PFAS in groundwater.
+Although PFAS were evaluated as the target chemicals of concern in this study, the EC and ECO technologies can be used individually or in combination to address a wide range of different co-chemicals of concern.

 Technical Approach